 Whether you love them or hate them, each U.S. president has undeniably left a unique legacy behind—including thousands of documents and artifacts.
-There are currently 14 U.S. presidential libraries overseen by the Office of Presidential Libraries in the National Archives and Records Administration.
-Each houses and exhibits the papers, outfits, and other ephemera left behind by former presidents (the newest library, dedicated to Barack Obama, is not yet open to the public).
+There are currently 15 U.S. presidential libraries overseen by the Office of Presidential Libraries in the National Archives and Records Administration.
+Each houses and exhibits the papers, outfits, and other ephemera left behind by former presidents (the newest, dedicated to Barack Obama, is the first fully-digital presidential library).

 At the dedication of his library in 1971, 36th President Lyndon B. Johnson said, “It is all here: The story of our time with the bark off ...
 This library will show the facts, not just the joy and triumphs, but the sorrow and failures, too.”

 The 37th president has a complicated legacy—and his library houses the documentation to prove it.
 The Nixon Presidential Materials Collection, located in Nixon's Southern California hometown, comprises documents (approximately 46 million pages), photographs, and thousands of hours of video and recorded conversations known as the “White House Tapes.”